AssistantEngine/open-functions-core/README.md

 #### Open Function Registry

-In some scenarios, you may want to use the same open function more than once with different configurations, or you might have different open functions that define methods with the same name.
+In some scenarios, you may want to use the same **OpenFunction** more than once with different configurations, or you might have different **OpenFunctions** that define methods with the same name.
 To handle these cases, the library provides an **OpenFunction Registry**.
 This registry allows you to register each function under a unique namespace, ensuring that even if functions share the same underlying method name, they remain distinct.

-For example, suppose you have two instances of WeatherOpenFunction (perhaps one for local weather and one for global weather).
-You can register each with a different namespace as follows:
+For example, suppose you want one WeatherOpenFunction instance to operate in Celsius (the default) and another in Fahrenheit.
+You could register them as follows:

 ```php
 <?php